Jose Enrique became the answer to our left-back conundrum when he joined the club in the summer of 2011.

 He remained true to his word and not only did he help fire Newcastle to the top of the Championship table, he was also named as the club's Player of the Season for 2009-10.

-In addition, Enrique clinched a place in the PFA Championship Team of the Year, alongside a certain Andy Carroll.
+In addition, Enrique clinched a place in the PFA Championship Team of the Year, alongside fellow future Red Andy Carroll.

 The full-back continued to flourish upon Newcastle's return to the Premier League, prompting Liverpool to make their move.